 Dear Santa Claus

 The entire day on Christmas Eve she tried so hard to do everything right.
 She worked diligently cleaning up her toys and not making any messes (because at our house Santa Claus doesn't come to a messy house).
 She spent some time drawing a picture for Santa and taped some treats (leftover Halloween candy) to it (see above).
 She also left him a present along with some cookies (that her Primary teacher gave her).
-She left her sweet offering near the Christmas tree so Santa would be sure to see it.

 Another Sammy Says...